Trash rock royalty meets Broadway baby.....

 A Nations show is a good time, a musical treat, and also something of a rock & roll history lesson since they enjoy sharing their encyclopedic knowledge of the origins of the music they play.
 Like The Grateful Dead before them, Jewels and Johnny pepper their live show with their own interpretations of songs that have inspired them, choosing from a song list of over 200 covers that they have skillfully arranged.

 Although Johnny’s background was in rock & roll and Jewels’ was in theatre, soon after meeting and starting to jam, they discovered a mutual curiosity about the history of country music and a real appreciation and deep love of the form.
 Together they dug deep into traditional, mainstream, outlaw, and cosmic American music - approaching and interpreting it all with new eyes and a fresh perspective.
 The chemistry between them is apparent onstage and they’re having so much fun together, the good time is infectious.
-Jewels' stage banter is legendary, she engages the crowd with wisecracks and stories - but only if its appropriate.
-She knows how to read a room and hit just the right tone.
-Their versatile live shows range from intimate, acoustic duo gigs to full on rock & roll blow outs where they are supported by a revolving group of supportive and talented players they have connected with in various cities on tour.
+Jewels' stage banter is legendary, she engages the crowd with wisecracks and stories - if it's appropriate.
+Their versatile live shows range from intimate, acoustic duo gigs to full on rock & roll blow outs where they are supported by a revolving group of talented players they have connected with in various cities on tour.
 Different rhythm sections and support players keep the sound fresh and evolving.

 Previous releases include: